United World College of the Adriatic: College and facilities

-Academics and extracurriculars
+Education and student life

 The core academic curriculum at the college is the International Baccalaureate diploma (IB), a two year, pre-university programme.
 Courses at the college are taught in English, but students are not selected on the basis of their ability to speak English.
 In addition, all students are required to take Italian classes, in order to participate in and contribute to their local community.
-The college offers a range of subjects, including some that were first developed at the school.
-"World Arts and Cultures," which was developed at the college as a school-based syllabus, is now taught by IB schools in several countries.
-The college has a particular focus on musical education, collaborating with the Scuola Trio di Trieste, which offers professional musical education, and, together with Luther College, hosts the International Music Festival of the Adriatic.